 Vacuum HEPA Filter

 After the pre-filters have been cleaned and dried, go on to the permanent HEPA filter.
-You may use any sort of vacuum for this, but we recommend a handheld vacuum for simplicity of usage.
+You may use any sort of vacuum for this, but I recommend a handheld vacuum for simplicity of usage.
 When cleaning the filter, use a nozzle or a soft brush attachment.
 This will prevent the suction from causing harm.

-Vacuum in a horizontal motion until all dirt, debris, and possible dust bunnies have been removed.
+Vacuum in a horizontal motion until all dirt, debris, and possible dirt bunnies have been removed.
 Vacuum gently; do not force the attachment into the filter.
 Set the vacuum to a higher suction setting to get rid of deeply entrenched dirt.

 Put It Back Together